pereirapy/movies/README.md

 - Authentication to firebase
 - Pagination
 - Envs vars to hide some firebase keys
-- Unit test for some importants components
+- Unit test for some important components
 - Cosmetics updates